philipperemy/japanese-words-to-vectors/README.md

 python3 generate_vectors.py
 ```

+If `generate_vectors.py` does not detect the file `jawiki-latest-pages-articles.xml.bz2`, it will download it automatically before running the long generation of the vectors.

 ### Convert Wiki dump to text
 The first step is to extract the text and the sentences of the dump.
 It is done in this function: